 article that would be of interest to others in the SCA, please send

 it to me for possible inclusion in the Florilegium.
-A&S documentation
+Contact me for

 I am also interested in volunteers who might be interested in helping